eegsynth/eegsynth/module/outputosc/README.md

 # Output OSC Module

-The purpose of this module is to send control values from Redis to Open Sound Control (OSC).
+This module sends control values from Redis to Open Sound Control (OSC).